brendan-nobadthing/mass-transit-trivia/README.md

 # Trivia Game
-A trivia game has been chosen as a non-trivial use case to present async event orchestration
+A trivia game has been chosen as a non-trivial use case to present async event orchestration.